-The feature is part of The Masterminds series
+The feature is part of The Masterminds

-After he had exploded with delight at having slotted the winning penalty past Gianluigi Buffon, Andriy Shevchenko paused for a moment deep in thought.
+After he exploded with delight at having slotted the winning penalty past Gianluigi Buffon, Andriy Shevchenko paused for a moment deep in thought.
 Even as the rigid disciple he was, he couldn’t contain the ecstasy of finally clinching the Champions League title, but once the burst of euphoria had subsided, his mind turned to more sombre contemplation.

 Standing on the Old Trafford pitch as a European champion, his moment was the culmination of years of meticulous planning, and the mastermind behind the plan was all he could think of: The “father and God of Ukrainian football”, in his own words, Valeriy Lobanovskyi.